 - Collect all the evidence which was provided to the customer at the time of sale and arrange in a single packet.

-- Always highlight Important key proofs like order id, tracking number, customer’s email id, IP address, order confirmation etc.
+- Always highlight Important key proofs of order id, tracking number, customer’s email id, IP address, order confirmation etc.